-We have no recent reviews from travellers who have slept here.
+We do not have any recent sleep-related airport reviews.
 Past reviews describe the terminal as hot, crowded and dirty.
 Sleeping here is not advised.
-If you’ve visited Abuja Airport recently and can provide some current details, please write a review to help future travellers!
 For uninterrupted sleep, area hotels offer shuttle service.
 See our Airport Hotels section below for more info or read some traveller airport reviews for more tips.

 Pay-per-use, Single Visit Passes & Lounge Memberships

-Gabfol Lounge – Location: International Terminal, Airside, 2nd Floor.
+- Gabfol Lounge – Temporarily Closed – Location: International Terminal, Airside, 2nd Floor.
 Showers are available.
 Lounge Access: Pay at the door.

-SDS Lounge – Location: International Terminal, Airside, Module C Wing, opposite the International Gate.
+- SDS Lounge – Location: International Terminal, Airside, Module C Wing, opposite the International Gate.
 Showers and sleeper beds are available.
 International flights only.
 Hours: open 24 hours.
-Lounge Access: Lounge membership programs.
+Lounge Access: Prepaid lounge passes • Lounge membership programs.